psychemedia/middle-english-romances/sir-isumbras.md

 That ne scho hir-selve walde slaa.
 Hir armes scho sprede and lowde gane crye,
 And ofte scho cryed one cure lady,
-" Salle we departe in two?
+"Salle we departe in two?
 Allas! for salle I never blythe be,
 My weddede lorde salle I never see,
 Now wakyns alle my woo!"